HaniBouhraoua09/assignment1__rt/README.md

 ---

 ## Notes
-- The launch file ensures the backend system is always initialized correctly.
+- The launch file ensures that the backend system is always initialized correctly.
-- The UI node remains the only interactive part for the user.
+- The UI node is the only interactive component for the user.
-- The system maintains automatic safety through the distance node at all times.
+- The Distance Node continuously enforces safety (collision + boundary monitoring).

+---

+## Requirements
+- ROS 2 Jazzy
+- turtlesim package installed
+- Python-based ROS 2 nodes

 ---